 3. What is the mechanism of action for neuromuscular blocking agents?

-They interfere with neurotransmission at the neuromuscular junction, lack central nervous system activity, and primarily used as adjuncts in general anesthesia during surgery.
+They interfere with neurotransmission at the neuromuscular junction, lack central nervous system activity, and are primarily used as adjuncts in general anesthesia during surgery.

 4. What do pre-ganglionic autonomic neurons and somatic neurons have in common?

-Acetylcholine as their neurotransmitter.
+Both use acetylcholine as their neurotransmitter.

 7. What is a general characteristic of neuromuscular blocking agents?